HubSpot Webhooks: CRM Integration Patterns

 Respond immediately: HubSpot expects 200 within 5 seconds.

-Process asynchronously: Queue for background processing to avoid timeout issues.
+Process asynchronously: Queue events (Redis, SQS, RabbitMQ) for background processing.

-Monitor health: Track success rates, processing times, errors.
-HubSpot disables failing subscriptions.
+Monitor health: Track success rates, processing times, error counts.
+Set alerts for failure thresholds.

 Simplifying CRM Webhooks with Hook Mesh